-- Airports: Montpellier airport, Carcassonne airport, Nimes airport, Beziers airport and Perpignan airport have direct flights from the UK.
+- Airports: Montpellier airport, Carcassonne airport, Nimes airport, Beziers airport and Perpignan airport all have direct flights from the UK.

 - Public transport: France’s extensive national SNCF train network connects almost all of the major towns in Languedoc, with buses supplementing their services.
 Within the larger centres, such as Toulouse and Albi, private bus services are regular, but in the more sparsely populated regions, transport is less tourist-oriented.
 Tarn and Hérault have decent rural bus networks, but in many parts of Corbières and Haut Languedoc, for instance, public transport is irregular at best, and more likely non-existent.

 - Hiring a car: Driving in Languedoc is a treat, and allows for access to those remote and rarely explored areas that can’t be reached by public transport.
-Two main motorways (Autoroutes) run through the region: One connects Toulouse to Narbonne, and another runs along the Mediterranean coast.
+Two main motorways (Autoroutes) run through the region: one connects Toulouse to Narbonne, and another runs along the Mediterranean coast.
 Both are tolled, but are generally less congested than the free-of-charge national roads.
 Car hire companies like Hertz have outposts all across the region in locations such as Narbonne, Toulouse, Perpignan, Montpellier.

-- Clinging to the upper slopes of a scrub-covered mountainside, the peaceful Abbey of Saint Martin du Canigou requires you break a sweat to get there.
+- Clinging to the upper slopes of a shrub-covered mountainside, the peaceful Abbey of Saint Martin du Canigou requires you to break a sweat to get there.
 Tours of the bewitching abbey are only in French, but Anglophones needn’t worry; the gobsmacking views are the primary draw, and they need no explanation.

 Best Family Activities in Languedoc